 – Dual education

-– Sensitization and communication of the work done and the need for access to education.
+– Awareness and communication of the work done and the need for better access to education

-– Social projection with children’s centers and nursing homes
+– Social collaboration with children’s centers and nursing homes

-For the construction of this project, members of the local NGO Friends of the School of Glass, members of Verón Foundation, employees of the School of Glass, David Escobar’s mechanical workshop in El rogreso (Honduras) as well as other local companies participated for screen printing, machinery installations, insulating flooring etc.
+For the building of this project, members of our local partner Friends of the Glass School Association, members of Veron Foundation, employees of the Glass School, a local mechanical workshop in El Progreso (Honduras), as well as other local companies participated for screen printing, machinery installations, insulating flooring, etc.

-The Food Truck also have a solar panel installed thanks to the collaboration of Elecnor and the Solaris installation company.
+The Food Truck also has a solar panel installed thanks to the collaboration of Elecnor and the Solaris installation company.

-Low-income youth from rural communities in the city of El Progreso, Yoro, aged 15 to 18, who have completed 6th grade of basic cycle, and who due to varied circumstances have no options to study.
-Their attitude of improvement encourages them to want to continue their studies and access quality employment.
+Low-income children and teenagers from rural communities surrounding the city of El Progreso, Honduras, aged 11 to 18, who have completed 6th grade of obligatory education, and who due to varied circumstances have no other access to an education.
+Their attitude of personal development encourages them to want to continue their studies and access quality employment.

-● Asylums, social canteens and children’s centers in the area.
+● Asylums, social canteens and children’s centres in the area.

-● Families – the families (fathers, mothers, guardians, grandparents, siblings…) of young students and employees at the School of Glass.
+● Families – the families (fathers, mothers, guardians, grandparents, siblings…) of young students and employees at the Glass School.

-● Rural communities in which the young people live
+● Rural communities in which the students live.

-● Companies and businesses that can hire young people trained, qualified and with values and capacities for work.
+● Companies and businesses that can hire trained and qualified young adults with values and capacities for work.

 ● General – improvement of business services, improvement of money circulation, socio-economic improvement.